Bergmam/5x5/docs/07-enemies-bosses.md

 - They enter **follow** mode if either condition is met:
   1. The player is within 2 tiles (Manhattan distance ≤ 2).
   2. The enemy takes damage.
+- Additionally (current behavior): after enemies move, if an enemy ends its movement within 2 tiles (Manhattan distance ≤ 2) of the player, it immediately enters **follow** and triggers the aggro cue that same turn.
 - Future: We may hardcode special behaviors per enemy type.

+#### Sticky follow (current behavior)
+- **Once an enemy enters `follow`, it stays in `follow` for the rest of the floor.**
+  - Proximity/damage are **entry triggers only**.
+  - Distance to the player does not cause an enemy to “calm down” or revert to patrol/static.

 ### UX Cues on Follow
 - When an enemy switches to **follow**, play a brief animation:
   - Show a small exclamation mark `!` above the enemy.
   - Perform a quick “jump” (y-offset or scale) to indicate aggro.

+**Important:** The `!` + jump cue should be shown **only for the enemy/enemies that just transitioned into follow this turn**, not every enemy that happens to be near the player.

 ### Implementation Plan (future)
 - Add `ai` and `state.mode` to `EnemyData`.